Kin The Know

 Toddler development

-Back in 2006, a study took place in Perth, WA, looking at the link between a mother's intake of fish oils rich in EPA and DHA and cognition at two years of age.
+Back in 2006, a study took place in Perth, WA, looking at the link between a mother's intake of fish oils rich in EPA and DHA and cognition at 2 years of age [9].

 Pregnant women were given either fish oil or olive oil.
-At two and a half years of age, children in the fish oil supplemented group had higher scores for eye and hand coordination compared with those in the olive oil group.
+At 2 and a half years of age, children in the fish oil-supplemented group had higher scores for eye and hand coordination compared with those in the olive oil group.

-Eye and hand coordination scores and other tests of mental acuity were strongly linked with the women who took fish oil supplements in pregnancy.
+Eye and hand coordination scores and other tests of mental acuity were strongly linked with the women who took fish oil supplements during pregnancy.

 There are too few studies to suggest that taking fish oils during pregnancy will automatically make your child smarter, or will be a one-way ticket to child intelligence.
 However, we can draw reasonable conclusions that children benefit hugely from its inclusion in your diet while pregnant.